 Those who spend enough time outdoors for at least 20 minutes in the morning (or more if you have dark skin) are less likely to catch a cold or develop an infection.
 If they do, they will recover more quickly.

 Now, Here’s Why You Should Be Cautious

 ECM serves as the body’s scaffolding, giving it support and form.
-Collagen, meanwhile, makes the connective tissues elastic, flexible, and plump.
+Collagen makes the connective tissues elastic, flexible, and plump.
 Ever wonder why babies’ skins are “bouncy”?

 How to Lower Your Sunlight Exposure

-Today, battling with photoagingis easier with products like a hydrating water-based serum to retain as much moisture as possible and protect the skin barrier.
-Some also contain vitamin C, which lowers the levels of antioxidants and supports the production of collagen.
+Today, battling with photoaging easier with products like a hydrating water-based serum to retain as much moisture as possible and protect the skin barrier.
+Some of them also have vitamin C, which lowers the amount of antioxidants and helps the body make more collagen.